 - Vanguard International Shares Select Exclusions Index Fund (NZD Hedged)

-These four funds are also available in unhedged form, so you can easily customise your level of hedging.
+These five funds are also available in unhedged form, so you can easily customise your level of hedging.
 For example, you could split your investment 50/50 between Kernel’s unhedged Global 100 Fund and their Hedged Global 100 Fund to be 50% hedged.

 – What’s the best global shares index fund in 2022?